DonnyScript/Arithmetic_Encoder_Final/README.md

     -  I put the repo into source/repos/Arithmetic_Encoder_final, you can put it where you want
 2. In Qt creator, press open project.
 Navigate to the project location.
 3. Navigate into Arithmetic_Encoder_New folder then select/open (you may double click) the CMakeLists.txt file.
 4. A configuration page will pop up, click configure at the bottom right.
 You shouldn't have to change anything.
 This will open the project.
+5. If the configure button is disabled, then you likely installed qt incorrectly.
+If this is the case, reinstall Qt specifically from the "Qt online installer".

 ## Running the project
 1. The full project with all files seen should now be in front of you.